devDucks/astroarch/BUILD.md

 At this point the SD card is ready!

+## Raspberry Pi 4 C0 (sd issue on boot)
+BE AWARE AND READ THIS!
+If you have a recent model marked as C0 (look here https://archlinuxarm.org/forum/viewtopic.php?f=67&t=15422&start=20) You need to tweak 2 things to be able to boot:
+ 1) You don't need to do the sed command from the next step and you don't need to add the second entry in `/etc/fstab`
+ 2) you additionally need to edit `/boot/boot.txt`, edit the two lines starting with `booti` changing `fdt_addr_r` to `fdt_addr`

 ## Burn the iso to the SD card

 We will proceed with moving the arch iso to the SD card